andrehcmoraes/rabingamal/README.md

 Course MO422 assignment - UNICAMP.
 This project combines the asymmetric algorithms Rabin and ElGamal.
+Due to the assignment guidelines, usage of language built-in routines like xGCD or Miller-Rabin were forbidden, and had to be implemented from scratch.

 For more information see the [assignment specification](assignment.pdf) (Portuguese).